celtera/avendish/book/src/writing_processors/ports.metadatas.mapping.md

 # Defining a mapping function

-It is common in audio to have a range which is best manipulated by the user in logarithmic space, for instance for adjusting frequencies, as the human hear is more sensitive to a 100Hz variation around 100Hz, thank around 15kHz.
+It is common in audio to have a range which is best manipulated by the user in logarithmic space, for instance for adjusting frequencies, as the human hear is more sensitive to a 100Hz variation around 100Hz, than around 15kHz.

 We can define custom mapping functions as part of the control, which will define how the UI controls shall behave: